-Four seasons of Kashmir, Known for its stunning climate in all throughout the year. features a typical European climate that can widely be categorized into four seasons as SPRING, SUMMER, AUTUMN and WINTER.
+Four seasons of Kashmir, Known for its stunning climate all throughout the year. features a typical European climate that can widely be categorized into four seasons SPRING, SUMMER, AUTUMN and WINTER.

-SPRING – March to ending April – (15-18 Celsius during Day) to (0 to 5 degree Celsius in nights)
+SPRING – March to ending April – (15-18 Celsius during Day) to (0 to 5 degree Celsius at night)

-WINTER – December to February – (5 to 10 Celsius during Day) to (-4 to 2 degree Celsius in nights) Winter starts in the month of December and it is extremely cold then.
+WINTER – December to February – (5 to 10 Celsius during Day) to (-4 to 2 degree Celsius at night) Winter starts in the month of December and it is extremely cold then.
 Even though the trees have a bare look and the beauty of the hued gardens no longer catches the eye, there is an altogether different charm in the surroundings.
-The upper reaches are snow covered and become a visual treat to eyes, the city of Srinagar also receives snow towards the mid of January – February and overall the whole landscape is transformed.
+The upper reaches are snow-covered and become a visual treat to the eyes, the city of Srinagar also receives snow towards the mid of January – February and overall the whole landscape is transformed.
 This is the best time for Skiing enthusiasts to enjoy the beautiful slopes of Gulmarg and other places around Srinagar.

-Kashmir in the winter season: the best pictures ones you can lay your eyes on!
+Kashmir in the winter season: the best pictures you can lay your eyes on!

-Gulmarg gondola, the coolest cable car ride ever!
+Gulmarg gondola is the coolest cable car ride ever!

 Honeymoon when it’s snowfall time in Kashmir!